East Dubuque, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $52,500, and the median income for a family was $72,500.
 Males had a median income of $41,357 versus $30,607 for females.
 The per capita income for the city was $30,587.
 About 7.5% of families and 12.5% of the population were below the poverty line, including 21.1% of those under age 18 and 3.6% of those age 65 or over.

 Transportation

 The main roads in East Dubuque are Sinsinawa Avenue and U.S. Route 20 (Wall Street).
 The Julien Dubuque Bridge serves as the connection between East Dubuque and Dubuque.
 Illinois Route 35 serves as the primary connection between East Dubuque and Wisconsin.
 The East Dubuque station previously provided another transportation choice for residents of East Dubuque.